elekram/ag-disk-imager/README.md

 ## Drivers

 Place exported driver inf files into their respective model folder names in the drivers folder matching the version folder from the **manifest.json** folder.
 See Microsoft's [Export-WindowsDriver cmdlet](https://docs.microsoft.com/en-us/powershell/module/dism/export-windowsdriver?view=win10-ps) for more information.
 Alternatively you can just use DISM or download SCCM packages from your devices vendor.
-Note: a 'drivers' key and 'version' key are required in the manifest.json under the task in order to inject drivers.
+Note: a 'drivers' key is required in the manifest.json under the task in order to inject drivers.

 ## Unattend